SeanKilleen/seankilleen.github.io/hire/index.md

 [^1]: This is not an exhaustive list.

-## Feedback from my Prior performance appraisals
+## Feedback from Prior Performance Appraisals

 Highlights from what my peers recently said about me, anonymously.
 I am incredibly proud of this feedback, and feel it represents what I can bring to an organization.